Feb 22, 2010 - Research

-People chronically infected with the hepatitis C virus currently have only one treatment option: a combination of polyethylene glycol (PEG)-ylated interferon alpha and ribavirin (RBV).
-Not only does this drug regimen fail to eradicate the virus in about half of all patients who receive it, but even when it does work the side effects can be so bad that treatment has to be scaled back or abandoned altogether.
+This drug regimen fails to eradicate the virus in about half of all patients who receive it, but even when it does work.
+Not only that, but the side effects can be so harmful that treatment has to be scaled back or abandoned altogether.

 New Research

-In up to two-thirds of all hepatitis C patients, RBV treatment leads to the destruction of red blood cells and a decrease in the amount of oxygen that can be transported throughout the body, a condition called hemolytic anemia.
-New research, published online yesterday in the journal Nature, shows that genetic variants that cause a normally benign enzyme deficiency actually offer some protection against this condition.
+In up to two-thirds of all hepatitis C patients, RBV treatment leads to the destruction of red blood cells.
+In addition, it decreases the amount of oxygen that can be transported throughout the body, a condition called hemolytic anemia.

-Duke researchers Jacques Fellay, Alexander Thompson and Dongliang Ge, along with colleagues from the Schering-Plough Research Institute and the Johns Hopkins School of Medicine, studied about 1300 European-Americans, 200 African-Americans, and 100 Hispanics receiving hepatitis C treatment.
-The patients had their hemoglobin (the oxygen-carrying protein in red blood cells) levels measured at the beginning of their treatment and at the four-week mark, the point when many patients must begin treatment to stimulate red blood cell production due to RBV-induced anemia.
+The patients had their hemoglobin (the oxygen-carrying protein in red blood cells) levels measured at the beginning of their treatment.
+Then, measured again at the four-week mark.
+This is when many patients must begin treatment to stimulate red blood cell production due to RBV-induced anemia.

 Genetic Variants of Interest

-The ITPA gene encodes an enzyme that helps breakdown a substance called inosine triphosphate in cells.
+The ITPA gene encodes an enzyme that helps break down a substance called inosine triphosphate in cells.

 In most people this isn’t a problem.
 For people taking drugs called thiopurines, which are used to prevent organ rejection in transplant patients and to treat leukemias and autoimmune disease, reduced ITPA activity may lead to toxicity.
 What the new study found is that for people receiving treatment for hepatitis C, less ITPA enzyme function is actually a good thing.